Rafiuth/AnvilPacker/USAGE.md

 ### RepDataEncMode
 Reproducible data (lighting and heightmaps) can be encoded in one of the following ways:
 - **strip**: Remove it completely.
 The decoder will attempt to reconstruct it or leave it for the game to recompute if possible.
 Not recommended for modded worlds.
-- **normal**: Don't touch it, just compress it with Brotli.
+- **keep**: Don't touch it, just compress it with Brotli.
 This is the safest option for light data.
 In normal worlds, it takes about 15% of the file size.
 - **delta**: Encode differences from the data the decoder would reconstruct.
 This gives smaller files and is lossless, but **there is no guarantee that future versions will decode it correctly**.
 Use it at your own risk ¯\\\_(ツ)\_/¯

 The decoder needs to know certain block attributes such as light emission/opacity and heightmap opacity to reconstruct this data.
 The encoder will source them from either a registry of known vanilla blocks, or estimate them based on existing data.

 In some cases, those estimated values will be inaccurate, which may cause wrong or glitchy lighting in the decoded world.
-If the target world version is >= 1.14.4, the decoder can be configured to leave the light data to be recomputed by the game itself (using `--dont-lit`; this may degrade loading speed [unconfirmed], see [Starlight](https://github.com/Tuinity/Starlight) if you are interested).
+If the target world version is >= 1.14.4, the decoder can be configured to leave the light data to be recomputed by the game using `--dont-lit`, which may degrade loading speed [unconfirmed], see [Starlight](https://github.com/Tuinity/Starlight) if you are interested.

-For lighting, the default is currently `normal` because the current light calculation implementation has some limitations:
+For lighting, the default is `normal` because the current decoder implementation doesn't handle block shapes.
-- doesn't handle region borders (light won't propagate trough them)
-- doesn't handle block shapes (added in 1.14.?)

 ## Block Codecs